sAksham-Ar/randprob/Readme.md

 # streamyt
-A python script that gives random problems form Division 2 in codeforces.
+A python script that gives random problems from Division 2 in codeforces.

 # Installation